Photo: Mati Mõttus

 Outside Estonia, the ensemble has performed at the contemporary harpsichord music festival ProCembalo in Italy (2013), Nordlichter Festival in Berlin (2014), Global Harp Congress in Sydney (2014), alternative chamber music festival Sansusī in Latvia (2017), Nostalgia Festival in Poznań, Poland (2014) and in 2012 at Mirjam Tally’s composer’s evening in Visby, Gotland.

 Una Corda has also cooperated with contemporary dance choreographers.
 In 2009, the ensemble participated as musicians and dancers in the performance Opus tempus (music by Monika Mattiesen, choreographers Mari Mägi and Kaja Lindal).
 In 2018, in cooperation with the Kadriorg Art Museum they performed in the dance production Metamorphoses of Beauty (choreographer Maria Goltsman), where the music was born from real-time improvisation.

 In cooperation with the Estonian Classical Radio, the ensemble has recorded plenty of music for the music fund of Estonian Public Broadcasting.
 In 2012, the ensemble issued their debut album Una Corda.
-Their second album will be released shortly.
+Their second album Voolujoon/Streamline was released in 2022.